 AP Client Bridge topology extends a wired LAN using a wireless network.
 The Client Bridge can be used to tunnel network traffic to ExtremeCloud IQ Controller, enabling connectivity for wired devices that are moved around a facility.
 For example, a medical device that is moved between rooms can maintain connectivity to ExtremeCloud IQ Controller through an AP radio configured as the uplink.
-The medical device moves with the Client Bridge AP, the two devices can be connected through the GE2 wired port or through a wireless connection.
-Client Bridge can be deployed for untagged traffic from an access port to a single VLAN, or as a Transparent Bridge that supports a trunk port with tagged traffic to multiple VLANs.
+The medical device moves with the Client Bridge AP, the two devices can be connected through the wired port (ETH1/GE2) or through a wireless connection.
+Client Bridge can be deployed for untagged traffic from an access port to a single VLAN on ExtremeCloud IQ Controller.
+(The wired port is associated with a single network.)
+Or, as a Transparent Bridge that supports a trunk port with tagged traffic to multiple VLANs.